fiffeek/filipmikina.com/content/blog/rsyslog.md

 external: false
 title: Forwarding custom syslog messages to Loki via UDP using Promtail
 description:
-  How to forward custom formatted syslog messages via UDP to Loki using Promtail.
-Testing with Docker/containers.
+  A comprehensive guide to setting up rsyslog as a forwarder to collect custom-formatted syslog messages from legacy appliances over UDP and relay them to Grafana Loki via Promtail.
+Includes containerized deployment with Docker Compose and Kubernetes configurations, solving the challenge of non-standard syslog formats that Promtail can't handle directly.
 date: 2024-02-22
+tags: ["DevOps", "Docker", "Kubernetes", "Logging", "Observability", "Grafana"]
 ---

 # Background